samiam2013/GoPrime/README.md

 and this floors it (hahahahhahahaha it's fast) on the fan function timeouts in milliseconds

-and it skips all the hub-ub with checking it's mod 0 with anything by running a faster deterministic run of function first concurrently with the main algorith isBigPrime.
+and it skips all the hub-ub with checking it's mod 0 with anything by running a faster deterministic run of function first concurrently with the main algorithm call isBigPrime() in a Go `select`.

 I did notice that the graph of memory use in windows is very similar to the solution graph of the [Reimann-Zeta Hypothesis](https://en.wikipedia.org/wiki/Riemann_hypothesis) (which is an "imaginary" mathematical function) integrated into total work needed for positive integers over time, because the work gets easier as the prime numbers skew apart at higher numbers

 I've thought a lot about prime numbers

+this algorithm is not turing-complete because of the enourmous amount of ram you need to run it.

 And I think Alan Turing did too.
 He tried to make a gear system that would solve the Reimann-Zeta function.
 Now why would you go about doing that if you didn't just really like prime numbers and solving cryptopgraphy?